EAS Airlines Flight 4226: Runway overrun

-Several possible explanations for the cause of the runway excursion were discussed.
-The investigation eventually found that there was no technical defects on the aircraft, meaning that it was airworthy.
-The weather was clear and, while it was hot at the time of the crash, the air density wouldn't have limited the aircraft's ability to take-off safely since investigators considered that the elevation of the airport had not critically affected the aircraft's performance.
-The actual take-off weight was also within the margin for a safe take-off.

-Mallam Aminu Kano International Airport was equipped with two runways; Runway 06/24 and Runway 05/23.
-The former was significantly longer than the latter.
-At the time of the crash, Runway 06/24 was being renovated and as a result airliners were asked to use Runway 05/23 instead.
-Despite the change, the selected runway was long enough for the crew to conduct a safe take-off from Kano, but somehow the aircraft managed to overrun the runway.
-There had been no runway excursion incidents prior to the crash of Flight 4226.
+Mallam Aminu Kano International Airport had two runways; Runway 06/24 and Runway 05/23, with Runway 06/24 being significantly longer than Runway 05/23.
+At the time of the crash, Runway 06/24 was being renovated, and as a result all aircraft were asked to use Runway 05/23 instead.
+Despite the change, the runway was long enough for the crew to conduct a safe take-off from Kano.

-Unfortunately, there were no usable flight recorders.
-The cockpit voice recorder was missing from the crash site.
-While investigators did manage to recover the flight data recorder, the readout indicated that none of the recordings were from flights in Nigeria.
-The flight data recorder had never been maintained by EAS Airlines and thus it recorded flights that had been carried out during its operation with previous airliners in Europe.
-The investigation was effectively hampered by the lack of data from the flight recorders.
+The cockpit voice recorder (CVR) and flight data recorder (FDR) were both heavily damaged by the impact and post-crash fire and were rendered unusable.
+Technicians were able to extract data from the FDR, but none of the data recorded was from flight 4226.

 According to investigators, the most plausible hypothesis was due to the lackadaisical attitude of the pilots during the take-off roll.
-This was the first time for both flight crew members to fly to Kano.
-Apparently, both flight crews had been conditioned with the takeoffs on their previous flights, which took place in airports with longer runways.
+This was the first flight to Kano for both pilots.
 During the take-off roll, the crew didn't take the shorter runway length into account.
-The crew were probably busy checking the engine parameters and aircraft instruments until they shifted their attention to the runway outside, which was already too late due to the length.
+The crew were probably busy checking the engine parameters and aircraft instruments until they shifted their attention to the runway ahead of them.
 The take-off roll was slow, as per the testimony of the on-duty air traffic controller at the time.
-The airspeed was between V1 and Vr and the aircraft had taken too much runway distance that it was not possible anymore to take any safe evasive actions.
+The airspeed was between V1 and Vr and the aircraft had used up too much runway distance during the takeoff roll.
+At this point, the crash was inevitable and the aircraft could not be stopped safely.
 The lack of judgement from both flight crew members caused the aircraft to overrun the runway.

-Even though the hypothesis was plausible, investigators could not confirm whether their hypothesis was actually true due to the lack of data from flight recorders.
-Therefore, the reasons for the runway overrun could not be determined.
+However, this theory could not be confirmed, as both the CVR and FDR were rendered unusable, giving the investigation team no data on the aircraft's performance or the conversations recorded in the cockpit.
+Therefore, the reasons for the runway overrun could not be definitively determined.